BYUCamachoLab/simphony/docs/dev/developing.rst

 documentation to the most recent stable release.

-Before the release, all deprecated code should be removed, and a changelog should be written for the new version.
+Before the release, all deprecated code should be removed, and a changelog entry should be written for the new version.
 For the changelog, follow the style of previous changelogs when writing.
 The documentation should be ready for build, see :doc:`documenting` for how to build.
 Use `bump2version`_